akandelanre/akandelanre.github.io/resources.md

 ### LaTeX

-You may also use LaTeX to type up your assignments.
+LaTeX is another very useful tool.
 You may find it easier to create your TeX and LaTeX documents using online editors such as [Overleaf](https://www.overleaf.com) (simply create a free account and you are good to go!).
 However, that need not be the case.
 If you prefer to create them locally/offline on your personal computers, you will need to download a TeX distribution (the most popular choices are [MiKTeX](https://miktex.org/download) for Windows and [MacTeX](http://www.tug.org/mactex/) for macOS) plus an editor (I personally prefer [TeXstudio](https://www.texstudio.org) but feel free to download any editor of your choice).
 Follow the links below for some options, and to also learn how to use LaTeX.

 1. [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)
 2. [Choosing a LaTeX Compiler](https://www.overleaf.com/learn/latex/Choosing_a_LaTeX_Compiler).